-- 9. Advocating on behalf of the beneficiary to assist him or her in obtaining benefits, supports or services, i.e. to help establish, expand, maintain, and strengthen the beneficiary's information and natural support networks.
-This may involve calling and/or visiting beneficiaries, community groups, organizations, or agencies with or on behalf of the beneficiary; - 10.
-Training and supporting the beneficiary in self-advocacy, i.e. the selection of providers and utilization of community resources to achieve and maintain his/her desired outcomes; - 11.
-Oversight of the service providers to ensure that their beneficiary receives appropriates services and outcomes as designated in the POC; - 12.
-Assisting the beneficiary to overcome obstacles, recognize potential opportunities, and developing creative opportunities; - 13.
-Meeting with the beneficiary in face-to-face meetings, as well as via telephone contact, as specified.
-This includes meeting the beneficiary where the services take place; - 14.
-If criteria are met, virtual visits are permitted; however, the initial and annual POC meeting and at least one other meeting per year must be conducted face to face; - 15.
-When a relative is living in the home or a legally responsible individual or legal guardian provides a paid ROW service, all support coordination visits must be conducted face-toface, with no option for virtual visits; - 16.
-Reporting and documenting any incidents/complaints/abuse/neglect according to the OCDD policy and in accordance with licensure, state laws, rules, and regulations, as applicable; - 17.
-Arranging any necessary professional/clinical evaluations needed and ensuring beneficiary choice; - 18.
-Identifying, gathering, and reviewing the array of formal assessments and other documents that are relevant to the beneficiary's needs, interests, strengths, preferences, and desired personal outcomes; - 19.
-Developing an action plan in conjunction with the beneficiary to monitor and evaluate strategies to ensure continued progress toward the beneficiary's personal outcomes; and
+- Training and supporting the beneficiary in self-advocacy, i.e. the selection of providers and utilization of community resources to achieve and maintain his/her desired outcomes: - Oversight of the service providers to ensure that their beneficiary receives appropriates services and outcomes as designated in the POC; - Assisting the beneficiary to overcome obstacles, recognize potential opportunities, and developing creative opportunities; - Meeting with the beneficiary in face-to-face meetings, as well as via telephone contact, as specified.
+This includes meeting the beneficiary where the services take place; - Reporting and documenting any incidents/complaints/abuse/neglect according to the OCDD policy and in accordance with licensure, state laws, rules, and regulations, as applicable; - Arranging any necessary professional/clinical evaluations needed and ensuring beneficiary choice; - Identifying, gathering, and reviewing the array of formal assessments and other documents that are relevant to the beneficiary's needs, interests, strengths, preferences, and desired personal outcomes; - Developing an action plan in conjunction with the beneficiary to monitor and evaluate strategies to ensure continued progress toward the beneficiary's personal outcomes: and - On-going discussions with the beneficiary (16 and older) about employment including: - Identifying barriers to employment and working to overcome those barriers, connecting the beneficiary to certified work incentive coordinators (CWIC) to do benefits planning; - Referring the beneficiary to Louisiana Rehabilitation Services (LRS); and - Following the case through closure with LRS, and other activities of the employment process as identified, including the quarterly completion of data input using the Path to Employment Form.